Voter News Service

-The Voter News Service was an exit polling consortium formed in 1990 by six major U.S. news media organizations.
+The Voter News Service was an exit polling consortium formed in 1990 by six major U.S. news media organizations, until its disbandment in 2003.
 Its mission was to provide results for United States presidential elections, so that individual organizations and networks would not have to do exit polling and vote tallying in parallel.

 Members

 The VNS included major United States television networks and newspapers: